AmaniG77/spark-expectations/docs/user_guide/notifications/slack_notifications.md

 - **Error Details**: Information about specific data quality issues
 - **Metadata**: Table name, environment, timestamp, and other contextual information

-## Troubleshooting

-### Common Issues

-1. **Webhook URL Invalid**
-   - Verify your webhook URL is correct and active
-   - Test the webhook URL directly using curl or Postman

-2. **Notifications Not Received**
-   - Check if `se_notifications_enable_slack` is set to `True`
-   - Ensure the appropriate trigger flags are enabled
-   - Verify network connectivity from your Spark environment

-3. **Permission Errors**
-   - Ensure your Slack app has permission to post to the target channel
-   - Verify the webhook hasn't been revoked or expired

 ### Testing Slack Integration

 You can test your Slack webhook configuration using curl: